 - Long-term care facilities, seniors' residences and retirement homes;

 - Operating/ existing Daycare facilities; and

-- Inspections where the public has not been restricted (for example malls, retail stores).
+- Inspections where the public or construction workers has not been restricted (for example malls, retail stores).

 Any requests for Inspections to which the above applies shall be deferred until further notice.
 Consideration may be given to professional (engineers, architects) field review reports, coupled with sufficient evidence of code compliance, to permit work to proceed in the absence of Inspections; however, these will be reviewed, documented and followed-up upon by the Building Inspector on a case by case basis.
 Please understand these associations are also proceeding cautiously and may not continue to provide general field review services.